-Green goddess sauce + green lentil fusilli + crispy shallots = one heck of a TASTY green goddess pasta.
+Green goddess sauce + green lentil fusilli + crispy shallots = one heck of a TASTY Green Goddess Pasta Recipe!
 It’s creamy and indulgent, and it’s fresh and seriously herby.
 Then there’s the crispy, crunchy hits of sweet shallots.
 This pasta is happiness on a plate!

 The BEST Green Goddess Pasta

 Over the past couple of weeks, I’ve been sharing all things green goddess.
-First was my take on a green goddess dressing, and then how to use that recipe to make a green goddess salad.
-Today I want to share my latest recipe on the same theme ~ green goddess pasta.
+First was my take on a Green Goddess Dressing (or sauce), and then how to use that recipe to make a Green Goddess Salad.
+Today I want to share my latest recipe on the same theme ~ Green Goddess Pasta.
 And oh my goodness, what a treat.
 It’s essentially a delicious pasta salad with lots of fresh herbs that impart so much flavor.
 And perhaps one of my favorite pasta dishes ever.

 To make this super-satisfying pasta dish, here’s what you’ll need: